The Science of Smiles

 Orthodontic Therapist - GDC 110939

 Shagufta has worked with George and Jackie Simpson since 2002 working in all of George's practices.
-Shagufta initially qualified as a Dental Nurse, then as a Orthodontic Nurse.
-In 2009 she qualified as an Orthodontic Therapist at Warwick University.
+She completed her Orthodontic Nursing qualification in 2007 and in 2009 she achieved her Diploma in Orthodontic Therapy at Warwick University.
 Shagufta is qualified to take x-rays, asses new patients, take photographs and work to prescriptions working with Specialist Orthodontists and other staff.
-Shagufta regularly speaks to referring dentists, suppliers of dental services and others to ensure the smooth running of the practice and guarantees patients receive the best possible service and obtain the best results.
+Shagufta regularly speaks to referring dentists, suppliers of dental services and others to ensure the smooth running of the practice and guarentee patients receive the best possible service and obtain the best results.

 Orthodontic Therapist - GDC 188726